apache/activemq-website/src/components/classic/documentation/integrating-apache-activemq-classic-with-jboss.md

 -rw-r--r--   1 bsnyder  bsnyder  1901653 Oct 16 16:27 spring-1.2.6.jar
 -rw-r--r--   1 bsnyder  bsnyder    94713 Oct 16 16:27 xbean-spring-2.2.jar
 ```
-Now it's time to configure ActiveMQ Classic.
+Now it's time to configure ActiveMQ.

-Configuring Apache ActiveMQ Classic
+Configuring Apache ActiveMQ
 ---------------------------

-The fifth step is to actually configure ActiveMQ Classic for integration with JBoss.
+The fifth step is to actually configure ActiveMQ for integration with JBoss.
 Remember that you should be sitting in the following directory:
 ```
 /opt/jboss-4.0.4.GA/server/default/deploy/activemq-ra.rar
 ```
 You may or may not have installed JBoss in `/opt`, that doesn't particularly matter.
-What does matter is that you're sitting in the directory that was created above to hold the contents of the expanded ActiveMQ Classic RAR file.
+What does matter is that you're sitting in the directory that was created above to hold the contents of the expanded ActiveMQ RAR file.

 `_NOTE:_** A RAR file is a Resource adapter ARchive (RAR).
 Resource adapters are a concept from the [J2EE Connector Architecture (JCA)](http://java.sun.com/j2ee/connector/) and are used to interface with Enterprise Information Systems (EIS), i.e., systems external to the application server (e.g., relational databases, mainframes, MOMs, accounting systems, etc.).
 Resource adapters are often referred to as J2EE connectors and are very similar to the concept of a device driver for, say, a printer in that they contain information specific to connecting to a particular system.
 The difference with JCA is that that connection has been formalized in specification for Java.
 So the overall concepts of JCA is for connection to any EIS, but what does that mean?
 JCA 1.5 provides connectivity and more via the following contracts: